Michel Charasse

 Michel Charasse (8 July 1941 - 21 February 2020) was a member of the French Senate.
 He represented the Puy-de-Dôme department, and was a member of the Socialist Party.

+Biography

+His father was from Auvergne and his mother from Corsica.
+During the mandate of François Mitterrand, he was the President's special advisor.
+He was appointed Minister of Budget in 1988.

+In his book Guerres secrètes à l'Elysée, Gilles Ménage linked Charasse to the hypothetical murder of François de Grossouvre.

 On 24 February 2010, French President Nicolas Sarkozy nominated him as a member of the Constitutional Council.